Download eBooks & Wiring Diagrams (FREE)

 Great for people with 24V systems who want to use 12V devices.
 Install in-line before the 12V fuse panel.

-We earn a commission if you make a purchase, at no additional cost to you.
+We earn a commission if you purchase, at no additional cost to you.

 3. Fewer Voltages To Take Into Account In The System

-Another reason why 12V systems are simpler is because you will likely only have to deal with two voltages in your electrical system; 12V DC and 110V AC.
+Another reason why 12V systems are simpler is because you will likely only have to deal with two voltages in your electrical system: 12V DC and 110V AC.
 The 12V batteries feed the 12V devices, and the batteries can also be connected to an inverter to power 110V appliances.

-24V systems have to deal with more voltages and voltage conversions, which we cover in the 24V section further below in this article.
+24V systems have to deal with more voltages and voltage conversions, which we cover further in the 24V section below in this article.

-Drawbacks Of 12V Systems
+Cons Of 12V Systems

 There are several cons of 12V systems that you should know before moving forward.